-Protect and enhance the Mill Creek stream corridor.
+4. Protect and enhance the Mill Creek stream corridor.

 The Mill Creek stream corridor and its tributaries and ditches are the namesake of the Township and some of its most unique and beautiful natural assets.
-This network should be conserved for future generations through proactive measures that protect against both non-point and point source pollution.
+Millcreek Township played an active role in the Log Jam project along the Mill Creek, led by Union County.
+The Township held public information sessions, formally put up the bond, and petitioned the county to start the process.
+This network should continue to be conserved for future generations through proactive measures that protect against both non-point and point source pollution.
 Agricultural practices like fertilization and spraying can pose a threat to streams if unaddressed.
 The Ohio Department of Agriculture offers a number of programs available to the Township, its streams, tributaries, and ditches.
 These include:

 Agricultural Pollution Abatement

-Program (APAP) This program may

-provide farmers with cost share

-assistance to develop and implement

-best management practices (BMP) to

-protect Ohio's streams, creeks, and

-rivers.
-It has been successful in helping

-to alleviate concerns associated with

-agricultural production and silvicultural

-operations which can create soil erosion

-and manure runoff.
-The program is

-implemented through the Union Soil &

-Water Conservation District.
+Program (APAP) This program may provide farmers with cost share assistance to develop and implement best management practices (BMP) to protect Ohio's streams, creeks, and rivers.
+It has been successful in helping to alleviate concerns associated with agricultural production and silvicultural operations which can create soil erosion and manure runoff.
+The program is implemented through the Union Soil & Water Conservation District.